How's Your Sex Life?

 Great sex does more than blow your mind—it's good for your heart, your head and your beauty.

-It’s like Groundhog Day every holiday: Your mom or a friend of the family opens his or her trap and asks you a highly personal, probing question (“When are you finally getting married?”) and you’re left fuming and causing a holiday-halting shouting match or else embarrassed and sullen.
+It’s like Groundhog Day every holiday: Your mom or a friend of the family opens his or her mouth and asks you a highly personal, probing question (“When are you finally getting married?”) and you’re left fuming and causing a holiday-halting shouting match or else embarrassed and sullen.
 Now if that doesn’t say “the holidays,” we don’t know what does.

 Whether your man hasn’t popped the question yet or you’re in between jobs, here’s how to cope with those annoying questions we’re all faced with when we head home for the holidays:

-“When are you finally getting married?”
+1. “When are you finally getting married?”

 There’s nothing quite like being asked this question in front of the entire holiday gathering or worse, right in front of your boyfriend.
 Can you say awkward?
 This question really hits a nerve if you yourself are wondering when the heck your guy is going to propose (grrr).

 So why does nearly every parent on the planet ask their adult children this question?
 “Part of it is a parent’s role to see their children through to a good, satisfying, happy relationship,” said Sbarra.
 “You almost think it’s the end of your parenting work.”
 Parents may fear that their adult child won’t find someone who will take care of their son or daughter after they’re no longer alive.
 In other words, they ask because they care — not because they're necessarily trying to embarrass you.
 Added Sbarra, “adult parents know the value of finding a good partner whether they themselves are married or divorced.”